DrLex0/quake-frogbots/README.md

    - fixed various bugs, for instance the old tool would often crash after deleting a marker;
    - waypoint output format is now deterministic and mostly sorted in a sensible way.

 4. Added _precision jump mode_ for paths.
 The ordinary ledge jump mode is too crude for certain jumps, bots would often jump around way too erratically.
 The new modes enable jumps where accuracy matters.
 The bot will automatically retreat and do a run-up when necessary.
-The jump can also be combined with a new _slow path mode_ to reliably jump onto small ledges/steps like in the yellow armor zone of `e1m2`.
+The jump can also be combined with a new _slow path mode_ to reliably jump onto small ledges/steps like in the yellow armor zone of `e1m2`, or can be given an initial direction to perform an air strafe.
-   There are other new path modes and marker types that allow to better handle specific situations.
+   Next to this, other new path modes and marker types have been added to better handle specific situations, like smoothly getting through narrow openings.

 5. Fixed the pretty much broken _rocket jump_ system.
 Bots will now rocket-jump much more often, and plan paths that include RJs, if of course the conditions for a RJ are satisfied.
 Next to the regular running RJ, there are also slower ‘mortar’ and ‘cannon’ RJ modes for when accuracy is crucial.